L0wry/Autoscaling-Selenium-Grid-ECS-DockerCompose/README.md

      This will tear down your grid at 8pm, feel free to change the cron job

      I have found this to be most reliable when using a VPC in a PUBLIC subnet with no load balancer.
      When I introduced a load balancer I was seeing lots of time outs in my UI tests.

-    At the time of writing this I am not using autoscaling groups to spin up an instance because I can't assign the machine an elastic IP which I need to have white-listed by my applications under test
+    At the time of writing this I am not using autoscaling groups to spin up an instance.
+    This is because I can't assign the machine an elastic IP which I need to have white-listed by my applications under test

     I have added another script stop-grid-task.sh to reset the selenium Task.
     All my UI tests now depend on this to give the grid a clean state and clear up any lost grid sessions before they run.
     I have found this has been very useful in improving stability.